-- Teaching cases of 3,000 to 5,000 words of body text (deadline for submissions of manuscript proposals is February 15, 2015).
+- Teaching cases of 3,000 to 5,000 words of body text on the interface between translation and communication are invited (deadline for submissions is April 10, 2015).

 - Cover page containing your name, institutional affiliation, and email address.

-- Expected date of publication: February 28, 2016.
+- expected date of publication: December 30, 2015

 Bruce Maylath, Marta Pacheco Pinto, and Ricardo Muñoz Martín at email@example.com